AnthonyLzq/MaskTheFace/readme.md

 $ python src/index.py
 ```

-It will open your default image viewer with one of the three pictures in the `images/groups` folder with a container outlined for the mask on each face.
+It will open your default image viewer with one of the three pictures in the `images/groups` folder.
+This picture will contain many faces each of which well have a face mask, which was set by the algorithm.

 One you finish testing please run the following command to deactivate the virtual environment.